8 Best French Cult Films

 Find it on: Prime Video, Apple TV

-The director, Jean-Luc Godard, is a total icon of French cinema, having been a leader of the French New Wave movement in the 60s that brought new life into filmmaking worldwide with its unique techniques.
+The director, Jean-Luc Godard, is an icon of French cinema, having been a leader of the French New Wave movement in the 60s that brought new life into filmmaking worldwide with its unique techniques.
 Gorgeous shots of Paris will woo you into studying just that little bit harder so you can justify a trip.

 4. “Les Quatre cent coups” (The 400 Blows)